 Of course, Amoxiclav played the main role in the treatment.
 The effect of Sinupret is questionable for me.

-How instillations were prescribed:
+How the instillations were prescribed:

-How to drip ANY DROPS correctly.
+How to properly drip ANY DROPS.

-2) Drop drops into one nostril
+2) Place drops in one nostril

 4) Do the same with the second nostril.